todd-dsm/rsync-backups/README.md

 ## Server (Linux)
 `./install-backups.sh --server`

 The output in the terminal will tell you the rest.
 If you don't change anything you'll be backing at midnight 7 days a week.
+Incrementals go to the days of the week; moday, tuesday, etc. Full backups go to the 'current' directory; nearly everything you need to recover will be there.
 Here are some helpful(?) resources:

 * Editing the [crontab file](https://youtu.be/UlVqobmcPuM?t=2m16s).
 * Setting [another schedule](https://crontab.guru/); one that's right for you.